-Most babies with 2q37 deletion syndrome are born with hypotonia, which usually improves with age.
-About 25 percent of people with this condition have autism, a developmental condition that affects communication and social interaction.
+2q37 deletion syndrome is a condition that can affect many parts of the body.
+Most babies with 2q37 deletion syndrome are born with weak muscle tone (hypotonia), which usually improves with age.
+Other neurological abnormalities that are common in affected individuals include mild to severe intellectual disability; delayed development of motor skills, such as sitting and walking; and behavioral problems.
+About 25 percent of people with this condition have autism spectrum disorder, a developmental condition that affects communication and social interaction.

 Most cases of 2q37 deletion syndrome are not inherited.
 They result from a chromosomal deletion that occurs as a random event during the formation of reproductive cells (eggs or sperm) or in early fetal development.
 Affected people typically have no history of the disorder in their family.

 Rarely, an affected individual inherits a copy of chromosome 2 with a deleted segment from an affected parent.
 In these cases, the parent is usually less severely affected than the child, for reasons that are unknown.
 When an affected child inherits a chromosomal deletion from a parent, it is inherited in an autosomal dominant pattern, which means one copy of the altered chromosome in each cell is sufficient to cause the disorder.

 - brachydactyly-mental retardation syndrome